Leni Wylliams: Wylliams/Henry Danse Theatre

-The company built by co-artistic directors Leni Wylliams and Mary Pat Henry changed the face of dance in the Midwest.
-Wylliams/Henry Danse Theatre - now known as Wylliams/Henry Contemporary Dance Company - continues to present with a range of more than 100 works that is as broad as any company in America.
-It's known for its beautiful, athletic style. and its presentation of powerful, uplifting works from a rich archive of American modern dance.
-The company's repertory - ranging from the lyric to the avant garde - contains not only their own works, but dances by an array of internationally acclaimed choreographers.
+The company built by co-artistic directors Leni Wylliams and Mary Pat Henry has been considered an influential contributor to the development of dance in the Midwestern United States.
+Wylliams/Henry Contemporary Dance Company (formerly Wylliams/Henry Danse Theatre) maintains a repertory of more than 100 works.

+It has been noted for its athletic style and for presenting works drawn from a rich archive of American modern dance traditions.
+The company's repertory contains not only their own works, but also dances by a range of choreographers.